ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 Such unnaturalness arises as an unacknowledged attempt to solve the classical multi-body problem on the universal(multiverse!) scale while the 3-body problem is proven to be computationally intractable.
 Computationally intractable means an AI worldview cannot be computationally reproduced from the SUSY hidden dimensional physics mechanisms.

-How is it two hands clapping never touch?
+Speaking of unnaturalness how does it go again two hands clapping never touch?

 And at ever higher-energies why don’t the LHC beams of zero-sized particles which occupy no space just pass through one another without colliding?